 1. Calm and Relax Your Dog

 Understand your dog’s mood.
 If it is in an aggressive mood, it may not be a good day to teach it to enter the swimming pool.
-Your pet is bound to be nervous if it is entering the pool for the first time.
+Your pet is surely going to be nervous if he is entering the pool for the first time.

 Caress your pet, speak to him, give him words of motivation and confidence.
 Talk about how fun swimming can be when you both do it together.
 Speak to them about the pool, its structure, and the water.
 Dogs understand and relate to human emotions.

 While you do so, leash your dog so you can control their movements when they try to enter the water.
 Do not forcefully pull them.
 If they feel irritated, try some other day.

 2. Treat and Praise

 Take hold of the leash and gradually walk them towards the pool.
 Do not directly let them jump into the water.
 Allow them to take slow steps and treat them at every step they take towards the pool.